aarzalluz/singlecell-isoform-simulation/README.md

 ### .R files

-- The prefixes `sr` and `lr` are short for short and long reads, respectively, and designate which simulation the code is associated with.
-- `simulation_function` files contain custom functions that implement some of the main steps of the simulation.
+The prefixes `sr` and `lr` are short for short and long reads, respectively, and designate the `simulation_function` files, which contain custom functions that implement some of the main steps of the simulation.
-- `simulation_pipeline` files are scripts that contain the necessary code to run the simulation from beginning to end.
-It also contains plenty of information on the logic behind the code in the form of comments.

 ### Data